 Test and validate your robots.txt file for syntax errors and page and resources (CSS, JavaScript, and images) accessibility.
 Our interpreter makes it easy to understand any robots.txt file.

-Why did we create this Google robots.txt tester alternative?
+Why did we create this robots.txt checker?

 In a significant update, Google has recently enhanced its Search Console with a new robots.txt report feature.
 This development comes alongside the news that Google has decided to sunset its longstanding Robots.txt Tester tool.
 Renowned industry expert Barry Schwartz reported this change on November 15, 2023, marking a pivotal shift in how webmasters interact with Google's crawling process.